- What is Sketchfab?

 - Where can I check for new features?

-Sketchfab is a web service to publish, share and embed interactive 3D models online in real-time without plugin.
-The world around us is in 3D, but the web is still in 2D, and we want to change that.
-We think your 3D models deserve something better than screenshots or "showreel" videos.
-That's why we created Sketchfab.
-We understand 3D and bring it to the web.
-Take a look at our intro video below to learn more.
+Sketchfab is a web platform to publish, share and embed interactive 3D models online in real-time without plugin.
+The world around us is in 3 dimensions, but the web is still in 2D, and we want to change that.
+Millions of people make 3D models or scan the real world in 3D, why would they share this in 2D?
+What YouTube did for video makers, or Soundcloud for musicians, we want to do for creators of 3D content.

 Who is it for?